Antiferromagnetic Bloch line driven by spin current as room-temperature analog of a fluxon in a long Josephson junction: Introduction

-A DW in easy-axis FMs also can be a host of spin superfluid, which can be employed for the skyrmion generation and detection \cite{kim2017magnetic}.
-Thus, here we consider a domain wall in bi-axial AFM of EA type and a Bloch line (BL) in it driven by a spin current.
+A DW in easy-axis FMs also can be a host of spin superfluid, which can be employed for skyrmion generation and detection \cite{kim2017magnetic}.
+Thus, here we consider a domain wall in bi-axial AFM of easy-axis type and a Bloch line (BL) in it driven by a spin current.
 Thanks to their topological stability and nanoscale size, BLs are promising candidates for information carriers.
-The idea of using the BL in FMs as a memory “bit” controlled by an external magnetic field arose long ago \cite{konishi1983newultradensity, humphrey1985vertical}, however the development of spintronics has revived interest in the study of BLs \cite{herranen2015domain, yang_racetrack_2021}.
-We show that such a BL driven by a spin current, is a close analog of a Josephson phase vortex in a long Josephson junction (LJJ), known as fluxon.
-We propose a scheme that allows to create, move, read, and clear such Bloch lines.
+The idea of using the BL in FMs as a memory ``bit'' controlled by an external magnetic field arose long ago \cite{konishi1983newultradensity, humphrey1985vertical}.
+However, the development of spintronics has revived interest in the study of BLs, \cite{herranen2015domain, yang_racetrack_2021} particularly due to the advances in DW creation and manipulation.
+Thus, in magnetoelectric AFMs like Cr$_2$O$_3$, a DW can be created using electromagnetic field cooling \cite{hedrich2021nanoscale}.
+In AFM orthoferrites (e.g., DyFeO$_3$), DWs can be formed by applying a nonuniform magnetic field in the canted (weak ferromagnetic) state \cite{bar1985dynamics} or by a combination of magnetic field and stress in a ``pure'' AFM state \cite{afanasiev2016control}.

+We show that an AFM BL driven by a spin current is a close analog of a Josephson phase vortex in an LJJ, known as fluxon.
+We propose a scheme that allows to create, move, read, and clear such BLs.
 Compared to superconductors, this transmission line operates at room temperature and can be dynamically reconfigured.